 In the next 20 years, the city will receive over $19 million from Panasonic to fund economic development projects.

-A new fire station is being built within eyeshot of the electric vehicle facility.
+A new fire station is being built within eyeshot of the EV battery facility.

-"We knew that we were going to have increased risk within the fire district, and we had to do a lot of hypotheticals on that risk," Northwest Consolidated Fire District Chief Todd Maxton said "What would it take for coverage?
+"We knew that we were going to have increased risk within the fire district, and we had to do a lot of hypotheticals on that risk," said Northwest Consolidated Fire District Chief Todd Maxton.
+"What would it take for coverage?
 Because there's two pieces of it.
-We have to continue running our normal operations and providing for the community.
-That is keeping up with the other growth that's occurring within the district, and now we're getting large-scale industrial growth, and with that comes added risk."
+We have to continue running our normal operations and providing for the community that is keeping up with the other growth that's occurring within the district.
+And now, we're getting large-scale industrial growth, and with that comes added risk."

-The discussions about a new fire station started years before Panasonic came to Kansas.
+The discussions about a new fire station started years before Panasonic came to De Soto.

 However, building a new fire station could have taken years without a $9.6 million investment from Panasonic.